gbif/hp-griis/en/about.md

 ---
 permalink: about
 lang-ref: about
-title: About the Global Register of Introduced and Invasive Species (GRIIS)
+title: About
 description: Global Register of Introduced and Invasive Species (GRIIS)
+background: /assets/images/background_color.png
-height: 12vh
+height: 24vh
 ---

 # Global Register of Introduced and Invasive Species